RiyaHablani/Heart-Disease-Prediction/README.md

 | GaussianNB               | 58.30%   | 58.28%   | 58.34%    | 58.30% |
 | XGBClassifier            | 90.62%   | 90.60%   | 90.70%    | 90.62% |

+# Usage

+## Load the Dataset

+Load the dataset using `pd.read_csv()`.

+## Data Preprocessing

+Handle missing values and balance the dataset.

+## Train-Test Split

+Split the data into training and testing sets.

+## Model Training

+Train and evaluate various classification models.

+## Evaluate Performance

+Check the performance of each model using metrics.

 ## Requirements

 To run the project, you need the following Python libraries: